 Just like you, deer have preferences with their favorite snacks.
 Deer don’t care for Western arborvitaes, like green giant, steeplechase or spring grove.
 So, if you plant these, they may leave them alone.

-Though, when deer are starving, they become less picky and will eat almost anything, including those deer-resistant arborvitaes.
+Though, when deer are very hungry, they become less picky and will eat almost anything, including those deer-resistant arborvitaes.
 If deer are a big problem in your yard, avoid arborvitae altogether.
 Instead, try boxwoods, spruce, holly bushes or viburnum.